pond/dnd/party_oswen/campaign_9/journals/part_4.md

 Closer, the neon leaf seems to be connected to a neon vine and snakes around a corner and along another alleyway; there are lots of leaves and sprouts coming off once we get into there.
 It's all an illusion but a very complicated one and, apparently, permanent.
 This is "The Vine", which we were looking for.

 At first glance it looks very similar; it's in the details where we see dishes that just don't have any "animals" in them.
-It is quite warm compared to Torril, especially winter, so stews don't seem that great an idea, and we fall back to the old favourite - Things On Sticks!
+It is quite warm compared to Toril, especially winter, so stews don't seem that great an idea, and we fall back to the old favourite - Things On Sticks!
 This section is popular.
 There's a Cambian at a stall we choose...
 Red, ember glowing skin; folded wings, horns, a wide grin, but not an evil one somehow?!
 Wears an apron.

 A devil, in an apron, cooking vegetables on sticks.